tembo-io/website/landing/src/content/docs/stacks/mongo-alternative.md

----
-sidebar_position: 10
----

-# Tembo MongoAlternative

 The Tembo MongoAlternative Stack is designed to offer MongoDB (Mongo) protocol compatibility with PostgreSQL (Postgres).
 Leveraging the power of FerretDB, Tembo users can both migrate from Mongo to Postgres, as well as interact with their data in a remarkably familiar to them.
 In other words, users have Mongo-compatible storage without needing to change their application.

 ## Apps & Extensions

 -   [FerretDB](https://docs.ferretdb.io/) - `FerretDB` is an open-source proxy build on Postgres that translates Mongo wire protocol queries to SQL.
 -   Extensions from [Trunk](https://pgt.dev/) can be installed on-demand.

 ## Getting started

 Before jumping in, it's important to note some recommended usage practices:

 -   psql (PostgreSQL Client): When accessing the database via psql, we advise read-only operations.
     This is to maintain the integrity of the data structure and compatibility with FerretDB.
 -   mongosh (MongoDB Shell): For read-write operations, including inserting, updating, and deleting data, please use mongosh.
     This ensures that all changes are properly managed and reflected in both Mongo and Postgres representations.

 ### Download mongosh

 Similar to `psql`, `mongosh` is a client used to query and interact with the data in your Mongo database and is compatible with FerretDB.

 -   For macOS, you can run the following brew command: `brew install mongosh`.
 -   For Windows and Linux, please refer to the steps found within the [mongosh official documentation](https://www.mongodb.com/docs/mongodb-shell/install/).

 ### Setup